California, like other states, recognizes the marital /spousal privilege. This means that

-Elaine can be called to testify against Tony even if she does not want to.
-This is because Tony is charged with a crime against her child—and this means the marital privilege does not apply.
+After prosecutors charge Tony with child endangerment, they can call Elaine to testify against Tony even if she does not want to.
+This is because prosecutors charge Tony with a crime against her child—and this means the marital privilege does not apply.

 The other major form of marital privilege in California is the privilege for “confidential marital communications,” set out in Evidence Code 980.14

-Under the confidential marital communications privilege, any person who has ever been married has a privilege not to disclose in court any confidential communications that occurred between that person and a spouse while they were married.15
+Under the confidential marital communications privilege, you have a privilege not to disclose in court any confidential communications that occurred between you and your spouse while you were married.15

-There are two very important differences between the spousal testimonial privilege (discussed above) and the privilege for confidential marital communication.
+There are two very important differences between the spousal testimonial privilege and the privilege for confidential marital communication.
 These are:

-- The privilege for confidential marital communication belongs to both spouses—that is, either spouse can stop the other from testifying about confidential communications between them even if the other spouse wishes to do so;16 and
+- The privilege for confidential marital communication belongs to both you and your spouse—that is, either you or your spouse can stop the other from testifying about confidential communications between you even if one of you wishes to do so;16 and

-- The privilege for confidential marital communications applies even after the spouses have divorced.17
+- The privilege for confidential marital communications applies even after you have divorced.17

-Under this marital privilege, Charlene can prevent Mickey from testifying about what she told him about the killing.
-(He can, however, testify about other things that are not confidential marital communications—such as the fact that she was not at home when the killing occurred.)
+During Charlene’s trial for voluntary manslaughter, Charlene can prevent Mickey from testifying about what she told him about the killing.
+He can, however, testify about other things that are not confidential marital communications—such as the fact that she was not at home when the killing occurred.

-The privilege for confidential marital communications applies only to things that spouses tell one another while they are married.
-It does not apply to communications that take place between spouses before they get married, or after they get divorced.18
+The privilege for confidential marital communications applies only to things that you and your spouse tell each other another while you are married.
+It does not apply to communications that take place between you

-Also, this privilege applies only to “communications” between spouses—that is, things that they tell each other, either
+Also, this privilege applies only to “communications” between you and your spouse—that is, things that you tell each other, either